dhonysilva/coqueiro/infos.md

-# Anotations while lerning about Scopes feature
+# Annotations while lerning about Scopes feature

 We can obtain the list of Posts under the specified Scope on the IEx terminal: